River monitor: Europe

 Yugoslav river monitors were former Austro-Hungarian warships received as reparations.
 They were renamed Vardar (ex-Bosna), Sava (ex-Bodrog), Drava (ex-Enns) and Morava (ex-Körös).
 After the fall of Yugoslavia in April 1941, Morava (renamed Bosna) and Sava were commissioned by the newly created Independent State of Croatia.

-Smaller monitors (70–100 ton displacement) were used by Poland in 1939 on the Pripyat River and by the Soviet Union in 1941 on the Pripyat and Dnepr rivers.
+Six smaller monitors (70–100 ton displacement) were used by Poland in 1939 on shallow Pripyat River.
+Captured by the Soviet Union, they were used in 1941 by the Soviets on the Pripyat and Dnepr rivers, along with Soviet riverine ships.
 The Soviet Union also had five Zheleznyakov-class monitors of 263 tons, which served with the Danube Flotilla and Dnieper Flotilla in World War II.

 Hungary also used river monitors, five of them notably taking part during the Kozara Offensive in 1942.

 South America

 The Brazilian river monitor Parnaíba was built for the navy in Rio de Janeiro and commissioned on 9 March 1938.
-She participated in the Second World War and is currently the world's oldest commissioned warship still in active service.
-She is assigned to the Brazilian navy's Mato Grosso Flotilla.
+It participated in the Second World War and is currently the world's oldest commissioned warship still in active service.
+It is assigned to the Brazilian navy's Mato Grosso Flotilla.